ekzhang/bore/README.md

 ### Self-Hosting

-As mentioned in the startup instructions, there is an public instance of the `bore` server running at `bore.pub`.
+As mentioned in the startup instructions, there is a public instance of the `bore` server running at `bore.pub`.
 However, if you want to self-host `bore` on your own network, you can do so with the following command:

 ```shell
 bore server